appdev-projects/ruby-project-gym/README.md

 <details>
   <summary>Click here to see names of each test</summary>

-leap_year.rb prints '2016 is a leap year!' if the user enters '2016'

-leap_year.rb prints '1804 is a leap year!' if the user enters '1804'

-leap_year.rb prints '1800 is not a leap year.' if the user enters '1800'

-leap_year.rb prints '2200 is not a leap year.' if the user enters '2200'

 raindrops.rb should print '52' when the input is '52'

 raindrops.rb should print 'PlingPlangPlong' when the input is '105'